arronzhang/mongoq/Readme.md

 ###Control-flow

-MongoQ add a method called `and` to the Promise Object for the mongodb's parallel execution, serial execution and error handling painless.
+MongoQ add two methods called `and` and `next` to the Promise Object for the mongodb's parallel execution, serial execution and error handling painless.

+**and**: run promise object series or parallel and then serialize the result

 >     var mongoq = require("mongoq");
 >     var db = mongoq("mongodb://localhost/testdb");